 Recommended by Scott Marquardt

-While not exactly “gay gay”, this Mexican road trip by way of coming-of-age flick does feature some steamy bisexual tension.
+While not exactly “gay gay”, this Mexican road trip by way of a coming-of-age flick does feature some steamy bisexual tension.
 Including an unforgettable M-M-F salsa session.
 The down-to-earth and genuine movie was early evidence of Oscar-winning director Alfonso Cuarón’s brilliance.

 Call Me By Your Name

 Recommended by Ed Salvato

 When prodded for his top recommendation, our friend Ed Salvato (Founder of Hospitable Me) offered this eloquent synopsis of his pick: “Call Me By Your Name, a 2017 coming-of-age romantic drama film directed by Luca Guadagnino and with screenplay by James Ivory is a sensual story of gay first love.
 It’s set in the summer of 1983 in the north of Italy.
 The sophisticated, intellectual and poetic protagonist played by the adorable Timothée Chalamet falls hard for a charming American scholar played by the handsome Armie Hammer.
 In this sun-dappled setting, the two discover mutual desire.
 The gorgeous settings of the movie will satisfy your travel lust, while the the gorgeous actors may stimulate your gay lust.
 Spoiler alert: It’s a refreshing gay movie that doesn’t end in tragedy or rejection.”